DavidNix/indie/README.md

 # Indie
-A Go stack for indie hacker or early stage projects.
+An opinionated Go stack for the indie hacker or early stage projects.

 Why does JS have all the fun?

-Let's use a Go stack for quickly building web-based projects.
+Let's use a Go stack for quickly building ideas.

+Why not Rails, Django, or Phoenix?

+Sure, if you enjoy the hell that is dynamically typed languages.

 ## The Stack
 - Go (duh)